pojntfx/networked-linux-memsync/docs/notes.md

   - Can handle large amounts of data across many servers with no single point of failure
   - Consistency can be tuned according to needs (eventual to strong)
   - Doesn't use master nodes due to it's use of a P2P protocol and distributed hash ring design
-  - Does have high latency under heavy load and requires fairly complex configuration
+  - Does have high latency under heavy load and requires fairly complex configuration[@lakshman2010cassandra]
 - ScyllaDB
   - Launched in 2015
   - Written in C++ and has a shared-nothing architecture, unlike Cassandra which is written in Java
-  - Compatible with Cassandra's API and data model
+  - Compatible with Cassandra's API and data model[@scylladb2023ring]
   - Designed to overcome Cassandra's limitations esp. around latency, esp.
 P99 latency
-  - Performance improvements were confirmed with various benchmarking studies
+  - Performance improvements were confirmed with various benchmarking studies[@grabowski2021scylladb]

 ## Planning

 ### Pull-Based Synchronization With `userfaultfd`

+- By listening to these page faults, we know when a process wants to access a specific piece of memory
+- We can use this to then pull the chunk of memory from a remote, map it to the address on which the page fault occured, thus only fetching data when it is required
+- Usually, handling page faults is something that the kernel does
 - In our case, we want to handle page faults in userspace
+- In the past, this used to be possible from userspace by handling the `SIGSEGV` signal in the process
 - In our case however, we can use a recent system called `userfaultfd` to do this in a more elegant way (available since kernel 4.11)
 - `userfaultfd` allows handling these page faults in userspace
 - The region that should be handled can be allocated with e.g. `mmap`